 For on-campus courses: If you have a disability for which you may require academic accommodations for this class, please register with Disability Resources as soon as possible.
 Students who receive an accommodation letter from DR are encouraged to meet privately with course faculty to discuss the provisions of those accommodations as early in the semester as possible.
-To qualify for accommodation assistance, students must first register to use the disability resources with Disability Resources at Science Center Rm.
+To qualify for accommodation assistance, students must first register to use the disability resources with Disability Resources located in Science Center Rm.
 2206, 812-464-1961 http://www.usi.edu/disabilities.
 To help ensure that accommodations will be available when needed, students are encouraged to meet with course faculty at least 7 days prior to the actual need for the accommodation.
 However, if you will be participating in an internship, field, clinical, student teaching, or another off-campus setting this semester, please note that approved academic accommodations may not apply.
 Please contact Disability Resources as soon as possible to discuss accommodations needed for access while in this setting.

 For online learning courses: If you have a disability and need academic accommodations for this class, please contact Disability Resources at 812-464-1961 or email email@example.com as soon as possible.
 Students who are approved for accommodations by Disability Resources, should request their accommodation letter from the DR office.
 The student can then forward the letter to the online instructors.
 Due to the nature of online courses, some accommodations that are approved for on campus courses may not apply to online courses.
 Please discuss this with Disability Resources to clarify as needed.
 However, if you will be participating in an internship, field, clinical, student teaching, or another off-campus setting this semester, please note that approved academic accommodations may not apply.
 Please contact Disability Resources as soon as possible to discuss accommodations needed for access while in this setting.